Iterative Learning and Extremum Seeking for Repetitive Time-Varying Mappings: Main results

-We follow the similar idea to study the dynamics of ILES.
-ILES is an ILC control policy with ``control input disturbance''.
+We follow {{a}} similar idea {{as outlined above}} to study the dynamics of ILES.
+ILES is an ILC control policy with the approximation error as ``disturbance''.
 Due to the ``disturbance'', the unique limit solution cannot be achieved.
 Therefore, ILES converging to a set will be shown instead, if the ``disturbance'' is bounded.

 According to (\ref{eqn:yk2}), we define a new operator $H_k$ as

 Since $T_k$ is a bounded operator, so is $H_k$ provided that $x_{k-1}-z_{k-1}$ is bounded.
 It is obvious that $H_k(x)-H_k(y)=T_k(x)-T_k(y)$; it is easy to verify that $H_k$ satisfies C2.
 Following the procedures we did in Section IV.A, we are going to show that how to properly design $D_2$ to ensure $H_k$ maps $S$ into $S$.